 But rather than nice, orderly summary sentences for each scene and chapter, they also have every plot point, bit of dialogue, character moment, and backstory explanation that I wrote in a feverish panic of freestyle punctuation, lest it all vanish from my head forever.

-This is what all my outlines look like.
 So detailed are they, in fact, they’re essentially pantsed zero drafts that I come up with while sitting there writing whatever shit comes into (or has previously come into) my head.

 From zero to one

 I learned the concept of a zero draft from thriller author Catherine Ryan Howard, although I first saw the term “zero draft” used by SFF author Chuck Wendig (Ryan refers to it as a “discovery draft”, or more elegantly, a “vomit draft”).

 You sit down and upchuck everything you know about the novel, filling in ideas for the bits you don’t know in between.

 She goes on to share her own experience writing the discovery draft for what eventually became her debut novel.
 For her, the value of this draft was in determining what she didn’t already know about her story and getting it on the page.